In Florida, each parent has a fundamental obligation to support his or her minor or legally dependent child.

 Child support is a right that belongs to the child and may not be contracted away by the parents.
 It is a dual obligation imposed on the parents by the State of Florida.

-Child support can also be requested in conjunction with a motion for temporary support while a divorce is pending.
+Child support can also be requested as part of a motion for temporary support while a divorce is pending.

 How is Child Support Calculated?